Henry G. Garrard, III

 With this experience, as well as his experience handling a number of major business disputes, Henry gained a valuable understanding of how the defense works in these types of cases.
 He uses this knowledge and his unique perspective from both sides when representing injured plaintiffs.
 His extensive work with other attorneys, including defense and plaintiff lawyers, as well as with large corporations has provided Henry the ability to skillfully navigate the legal system on behalf of his clients.

 Currently, Henry is representing women across the United States, serving as co-lead counsel for all the Transvaginal Mesh MDL mass accumulation of over 105,000 cases and, specifically, the Transvaginal Mesh MDL involving C.R.
 Bard.
 He is also on the Plaintiffs’ Steering Committee.
 Alongside other members of the firm, Henry has been at the forefront of this litigation.
 His work has earned him an invited place with the Duke University Mass-Tort MDL Program for Judicial Conference Committees, as well as an invitation to take part in presentations and discussions on various important issues at Emory University alongside other lawyers and judges from across the nation.

-Henry is also currently serving on the Executive Committee in Los Angeles, California for litigation involving talc exposure leading to ovarian cancer in women.
+Henry is also currently serving on the National Executive Committee in Los Angeles, California for litigation involving talc exposure leading to ovarian cancer in women.
 He is also involved with defective hernia mesh litigation and cases against the pharmaceutical industry regarding artificially inflated drug prices.
 This litigation involves overpayments made by both consumers and government entities/insurers.

 Henry’s outstanding litigation has earned him much recognition over the years.
 He has been recognized by Best Lawyers in America® for more than a decade and is an honored Fellow of the prestigious American College of Trial Lawyers.
 He has received the highest peer rating possible, an AV® Rating by Martindale-Hubbell®, based on his commitment to high legal and ethical standards.
 He was also included in the Top 100 Lawyers in America.